 For the health conscious folk, you might have found yourself having a smoothie and eggs for breakfast in the name of health.
 I, too, have experienced this.
 I’m really groggy in the morning so the first thing I want is coffee to perk me up.
 Lots of coffee!

 For those of you that are looking for the mashed banana and oats pancakes, this is not the recipe for you.
 Sorry!
 This is my favorite simple protein pancake recipe, with only five ingredients that can be made in a personal sized blender.

 I used a vanilla protein powder, which gives the pancakes a slightly sweet taste.
 The oats ground down to oat flour make these pancakes gluten free.
 If you're really trying to cut back on calories, skip the chocolate chips in favor of something healthier, like blueberries as an add-in, or honey almond granola as a topping to give the pancakes a little crunch.

 If you love peanut butter but have a borderline obsession/addiction, may I suggest PB2 or (my personal favorite) chocolate PB2?
 For those of you who don’t know about PB2, you’re missing out!
-It’s half the day and half the calories of regular peanut butter for a 2 tbsp serving.
+It’s half the fat and half the calories of regular peanut butter for a 2 tbsp serving.